SveltyCMS/SveltyCMS/README.md

 All fields offer full translations, and customisation as well as access restiction handeled by Lucia auth.

-The System langauge uses typesave-i18n for :gb: English and :de: German out of the box, and can easily be extended to suport further languages.
+The System langauge uses typesave-i18n with inlang for providing :gb: English, :de: German, :es: Spanish and :fr: French out of the box.
+It can easily be extended to suport further languages.

 We used tailwindcss and a skeleton UI tookit, so the CMS can be quickly optimised.